Collaborative Filtering for Implicit Datasets

 Fast Python Collaborative Filtering for Implicit Datasets.

-This project provides fast Python implementations of the algorithms described in the paper [Collaborative Filtering for Implicit Feedback Datasets](
+This project provides fast Python implementations of several different popular recommendation algorithms for implicit feedback datasets:

 pip install implicit

 import implicit # initialize a model model = implicit.als.AlternatingLeastSquares(factors=50) # train the model on a sparse matrix of item/user/confidence weights model.fit(item_user_data) # recommend items for a user user_items = item_user_data.T.tocsr() recommendations = model.recommend(userid, user_items) # find related items related = model.similar_items(itemid)